henley-regatta/adventofcode2021/README.md

   * `python/day1part2.py` - I'm embarrassed how long it took me to come up with a way to do sliding-window addition but I did at least make my solution scalable to any window size.
 Always with the off-by-one errors...
+  * `python/day2part1.py` - Very simple algorithm but that was all that was required.
+  Actually I implement an unused instruction - `back` to go backwards.
+Ho hum.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.
   (but it does work)

 ## Go
   * `go/day1part2.go` - It's not exactly idiomatic but it is better structured and